Aziz-Ru/CSE-Degree/OOP/abstract_interface.md

 - Methods are abstract by default (unless default/static)
 - Can have multiple interfaces implemented (multiple inheritance)
 - Interfaces do not have constructors
+## All classes that implement the interface must provide their own implementation.
 ## Advanced / Tricky Points

 - Abstract class can implement interface → can provide some method implementation